 Disable telemetry reporting

-If you don't wish to send usage data to Microsoft, you can set the
+For example, if you don't want to send any telemetry data to Microsoft, you can set the

-From File > Preferences > Settings (macOS: Code > Preferences > Settings), search for
+From File > Preferences > Settings, search for

 If you use the JSON editor for your settings, add the following line: